sixg0000d/tg-focus/README.md

 tg-focus inherits the openness of TDLib, its source as well as its dependencies' source are completely open.
 Additionally, all its binaries and OCI images will **not** be built by any individual, but by Github-hosted machines.
-All build details can be found in the dedicated repository [tg-focus-cicd](https://github.com/micl2e2/tg-focus-cicd).
+All build details can be found in a dedicated repository [tg-focus-cicd](https://github.com/micl2e2/tg-focus-cicd).